 The primary differences are in the geometry and surface finish.
-CNC milling is very limited in the types of shapes that it can make (particularly in terms of sharp internal corners), whereas 3D Printing has much more flexibility and can even make internal cavities within the body of a putter.
-This allows us much greater control in terms of redistributing the internal weight of a putter.
+CNC milling is very limited in the types of shapes that it can make (particularly in terms of sharp internal corners), whereas 3D Printing has much more flexibility and can even make internal shapes within the body of a putter.
+This allows us much greater control in terms of redistributing mass within a putter.
 And that’s why we’re able to make our 3DP Design putters with such high MOI levels.

 CNC milled putters have much more polished surfaces.
 3D printing tends to produce a more matte surface with layer lines from the printing still visible in the steel.
-They definitely look a little different.
+They can be hand polished post-printing to achieve a more traditional look.
 For a much deeper dive into how our 3DP Design putters came about, check out this interview on PluggedInGolf.com

 Black oxide is mildly corrosion resistant, but a black oxide putter left wet or uncovered will rust.
 The finish is not maintenance free.
 If left wet, it will rust remarkably quickly.
 To prevent rusting, keep your putter dry.
 If you play on a rainy day or even in morning dew, dry your putter completely before putting it back in your bag.
 Use a headcover.
 Each Round 4 Limited Edition Putter is shipped with a silicone cloth that can be used to occasionally apply a protecitve layer of silicone over the putter that will help prevent rusting.
 It is recommended that you reapply this silicone cloth after playing the putter in wet conditions.